What is Oral Toxicology? And What Does It Detect?

 - Benzodiazepines, such as Clonazepam, Diazepam, and Flurazepam

-If you would like to learn the full list of drugs, we screen for, reach out to our team today.
+If you would like to learn the full list of drugs, we screen test and confirm test for, reach out to our team today.
 We will happily offer you more information regarding our services.
 Additionally, if you would like more information regarding our Oral (Saliva) Toxicology tests, feel free to get in touch with Auspicious Laboratory.

 What is the Purpose of Oral Toxicology?